BrandonTang89/Competitive_Programming_4_Solutions/README.md

 #### Optimisations:
 Other micro-optimisations that are not important enough to be considered ideas or observations.

+#### Design:
+A way we implement an idea in code to keep the code simple and easy to write.

 #### Time and Memory Complexity:
 My analysis of the algorithmic order of growth - might not be correct but I tried my best:(